Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT)

 Our BS in Recreation Management (Parks and Outdoor Recreation and Therapeutic Recreation) is accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).

-BS in Recreation Management (Parks and Outdoor Recreation; Therapeutic Recreation)
+BS in Recreation Management (Parks and Outdoor Recreation; Therapeutic Recreation; and Individualized Program of Study)

 COAPRT Standard 2.05:05 requires reporting of aggregated results of learning outcomes assessment.
-Results for the recent academic year (2021-2022) follow:
+Results for the calendar year (2024) follow:

 Competencies